Updated: September 16, 2019

 Mount Vernon Estate – This location is iconic; as it’s located on the banks of the Potomac river.
 You may schedule your event prior to the opening of the museum to the public.
 However, military ceremonies are limited to 30 minutes in length.
 There is also a $50 donation request.
 Like the National Archives Museum, there is a 20-person limit for the ceremony.
 In addition, the estate has a restaurant.

 Pentagon – located in Arlington, VA.
 Although the Pentagon is a workplace, it’s also a beautiful location for your military ceremony.
+Did you know the Pentagon is a living museum?
 There are several corridors and halls that make for a beautiful backdrop for any military promotion or retirement ceremony.

-I was writing this post as many clients and potential clients were looking for alternatives for the National Archives Museum, but I'm currently watching the President of the United States mentioning he's reopening the government.
-However, if the government is closed in the future, this is a list of great locations and venues to have a military ceremony if the National Archives Museum is available.
-If you’re looking for a professional photographer to capture your military ceremony, don’t hesitate to call me at (571) 250-5073 or send me a message.
+As I was writing this post many clients and potential clients were looking for alternatives for the National Archives Museum, but I'm currently watching the President of the United States mentioning he's reopening the government.
+However, if the government is closed in the future, this is a list of great locations and venues to have a military ceremony if the National Archives Museum isn't available.
+If you’re looking for a professional photographer to capture your military ceremony, I would be honored to speak with you about photographing this happy occasion for you and your family.
+I look forward to speaking with you at (571) 250-5073 or send a message.